particle-iot/particle-workshops/content/docs/ch2.md

 Every Particle application _must_ have two functions in the main file (sometimes called a "sketch"): `setup()` and `loop()`.
 Both of these functions are called by the Particle Device OS.

-True to its name, `setup()` runs only only once when the device starts up and is used for initializing buttons and sensors and other things needed to get your project ready to execute.
+True to its name, `setup()` runs only only once when the device starts up and is used for initializing buttons, sensors and other things needed to get your project ready to execute.

 `loop()`, on the other hand, runs over and over again as long as your firmware is running on the device.
 When the function is called by the device OS, the code inside executes sequentially until it reaches the closing brace of the function, before being called again.